-21. Comment: The Service should provide information in the form of brochures or kiosks on the ethics of watching wildlife.
+22. Comment: The Service should provide information in the form of brochures or kiosks on the ethics of watching wildlife.

 Response: Interpretation is identified as one of the priority public uses of the Refuge System.
-As part of the CCP, the Service intends to develop additional interpretive trails and informational brochures so visitors can learn about geese, native coastal prairie, and habitat restoration on Nestucca Bay NWR with an ultimate goal of enhancing visitors' appreciation, understanding, and enjoyment of the Refuge's natural resources.
-Interpretation will also be used to help enlist the cooperation of visitors by sharing refuge rules and regulations in a manner that encourages them to minimize disturbance and respectfully care for the Refuge and its wildlife.
+As part of the CCP, the Service intends to develop an interpretive trail and informational brochures so visitors can learn about ducks, shorebirds, anadromous fish and wetland restoration on Siletz Bay NWR with an ultimate goal of enhancing their appreciation, understanding, and enjoyment of the Refuge's natural resources.
+Interpretation will also be used to help enlist the cooperation of visitors by sharing refuge rules and regulations in a manner that encourages them to respectfully care for the Refuge and its wildlife.

-22. Comment: Support for the expansion and development of interpretive trails, observational overlooks, and environmental education programs.
+23. Comment: Support for the expansion and development of interpretive trails, observational overlooks, and environmental education programs.

-Response: The Service acknowledges the support to expand environmental education programs on the Refuge.
+Response: The Service acknowledges the support for expanding environmental education programs on Siletz Bay NWR.
 The Service believes environmental education plays a key role in encouraging current and future generations to engage in environmentally responsible behavior like supporting the protection of habitat for wildlife through the Refuge System.
-The Service has several strategies to support environmental education (Chapter 2, Goal 11), including the addition of an Environmental Education Specialist.
+The Service has several strategies to support environmental education on three other national wildlife refuges along the Oregon coast including the addition of an Environmental Education Specialist.
+The Service did not propose to add an environmental education program at Siletz Bay NWR for several reasons, including a small land base that would make it very difficult to accommodate school groups for activities and the availability of similar programs offered by other government agencies and/or conservation organizations in the area.